CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 	ThingSpeak: returned code from server is 218
 	--> cloud end

-If you use this feature where post_processing_gw.py takes its input from loraWAN.py, **you have to pass at least 2 arguments**: the base64-encoded string and the packet info string. loraWAN.py set the packet type and the data length to the appropriate value for post_processing_gw.py. post_processing_gw.py uses exactely the same cloud configuration than a normal gateway would have.
+If you use this feature where `post_processing_gw.py` takes its input from loraWAN.py, **you have to pass at least 2 arguments**: the base64-encoded string and the packet info string. `loraWAN.py` set the packet type and the data length to the appropriate value for `post_processing_gw.py`. `post_processing_gw.py` uses exactely the same cloud configuration than a normal gateway would have.
 Note the 2 '?' in front of the plain data.
-These are normally the data prefix \xFF\xFE inserted by the lora_gateway program and emulated by loraWAN.py.
-The '?' in front of the other lines indicate to post_processing_gw.py that these lines should be ignored.
+These are normally the data prefix \xFF\xFE inserted by the `lora_gateway` program and emulated by `loraWAN.py`.
+The '?' in front of the other lines indicate to `post_processing_gw.py` that these lines should be ignored.

 List of new files
 =================

-- loraWAN.py: does the decryption of the LoRaWAN packet with encrypted payload for post_processing_gw.py
+- `loraWAN.py`: does the decryption of the LoRaWAN packet with encrypted payload for `post_processing_gw.py`
-- loraWAN_config.py: stores the NwkSKey and AppSKey
+- `loraWAN_config.py`: stores the NwkSKey and AppSKey
-- test-loraWAN-1.py: shows how to decrypt a LoRaWAN packet with encrypted payload
+- `test-loraWAN-1.py`: shows how to decrypt a LoRaWAN packet with encrypted payload
-	- usage: python test-loraWAN-1.py
+	- usage: `python test-loraWAN-1.py`
-- test-loraWAN-2.py: injects a fake native LoRaWAN packet into post_processing_gw.py
+- `test-loraWAN-2.py`: injects a fake native LoRaWAN packet into `post_processing_gw.py`
-	- usage with local decryption: python test-loraWAN-2.py | python post_processing_gw.py
+	- usage with local decryption: `python test-loraWAN-2.py | python post_processing_gw.py`
-	- both both ["gateway_conf"]["raw"] and ["gateway_conf"]["aes"] are set to true
+	- both `["gateway_conf"]["raw"]` and `["gateway_conf"]["aes"]` should be set to true
-- test-loraWAN-3.py: injects a fake encapsulated LoRaWAN packet into post_processing_gw.py
+- `test-loraWAN-3.py`: injects a fake encapsulated LoRaWAN packet into `post_processing_gw.py`
-	- usage with local decryption: python test-loraWAN-3.py | python post_processing_gw.py
+	- usage with local decryption: `python test-loraWAN-3.py | python post_processing_gw.py`
-	- both both ["gateway_conf"]["raw"] and ["gateway_conf"]["aes"] are set to true
+	- both ["gateway_conf"]["raw"] and ["gateway_conf"]["aes"] should be set to true
-- README-aes_lorawan.md: this README file
+- `README-aes_lorawan.md`: this README file

 Files that will be updated
 ==========================

-- post_processing_gw.py: updated with the AES part
+- `post_processing_gw.py`: updated with the encryption and LoRaWAN part

 Files that need to be updated
 =============================

-- gateway_conf.json: set "raw" and "aes" to true according to your needs so that start_gw.py can start the gateway with the correct settings
+- `gateway_conf.json`: set "raw" and "aes" to true according to your needs so that `start_gw.py` can start the gateway with the correct settings